 Although, let's also not forget that he donates money to some questionable people, supports causes that ultimately would do little to advance human knowledge through public education, writes dodgy books about race and elite American Ivy League universities, outlining some very, very deplorable thoughts on how the female vote and social assistance for poor people were leading to a demise of "capitalist democracy".
 Yup, women and poor people - ruining everyone else’s fun.

-All that aside, Thiel is a keen proponent of Peter Thiel.
+All that aside, Thiel is a keen proponent of parabiosis.
 Essentially, parabiosis is the mixing of another’s person’s blood with your own, which, if we’re frank about it, is a kind of vampirism.
 We are left with a clear image of an aging Thiel, strapped up to a catheter, draining the blood of some poor teenager.
 His eyes gleaming as he imagines his new found vigour coursing through his veins.

 In a New Yorker profile from 2016, Thiel stated: "Probably the most extreme form of inequality is between people who are alive and people who are dead."
 This may be the case, but with 42 people holding the same wealth as the 3.7 billion poorest people on the planet, one could argue that the one most basic common trait we share is the certainty of death.
 It’s the myopic disdain for current, real-world inequality from Thiel that makes it hard to fully trust his ability to "save humanity".